 - 1. Orient interns to each new rotation, explaining facility-specific policies, procedures, and expectations. - 2.
 Outline learning activities for the rotation, and when possible, incorporate the checklist assignments. - 3.
 Adapt teaching strategies to meet the needs of interns with differing learning styles. - 4.
 Provide guidance and timely feedback on drafts of projects completed at the facility. - 5.
 Provide guidance and formative evaluation for interns through observation of their performance. - 6.
-Provide summative evaluation at the end of the rotation using the designated forms. - 7.
+Provide summative evaluation at least every three weeks and at the end of the rotation using the designated forms. - 7.
 Notify the program director immediately of any unacceptable intern performance or behavior.